 Tony Pauline’s current draft ranking for Frank Darby

 Despite this, it is unlikely that Darby makes it three consecutive years with an Arizona State wide receiver taken in the first round.
-Currently, Tony Pauline has Frank Darby graded as a sixth-round prospect with a ranking of 275th on his latest big board for Pro Football Network.
-He is Pauline’s 43rd-ranked wide receiver in this 2021 NFL Draft class.
+Currently, Tony Pauline has Frank Darby graded as a fifth-round prospect with a ranking of 167th on his latest big board for Pro Football Network.
+He is Pauline’s 27th-ranked wide receiver in this 2021 NFL Draft class.

 Darby currently projects as a potential WR2 in the NFL, with the ability to use his physicality to mold a special teams role.
 There are multiple teams with wide receiver needs in the 2021 NFL Draft.